TYsewyn/www-timysewyn-be/src/posts/2017-12-27-Deploying-web-applications-with-environment-specific-configurations.md

 While starting a container, we can specify environment variables.
 This is where the second part of our solution starts.

-Using the `envsubst` bash command we're going to convert a Our `env.js.tpl` file looks like this:
+Using the `envsubst` bash command we're going to convert a template file into an `env.js` file which contains all our data.
+Our `env.js.tpl` file looks like this:

 ```javascript
 (function (window) {